arthurtavaresdev/pest-plugin-nova/README.md

 Once the plugin is installed you are ready to go!
 Combine the elegant syntax of [Pest](https://pestphp.com/docs/writing-tests) and [Nova Assertions](https://github.com/dillingham/nova-assertions#usage):

+### Assertions
+For more details about assertions you can check the [original package](https://github.com/dillingham/nova-assertions#usage).

 ```php
 beforeEach(function () {
     Order::factory()->count(10)->create();